 This of course echoes the pleas that Paul Radde & I have made for years for meeting planners to replace straight row theatre seating with curved row designs: pleas that, despite persuasive arguments, have largely fallen on deaf ears.
 Because every seat directly faces the focal point of the room, curved sets offer maximum comfort for each audience member.
-People don’t have to continually twist twist their bodies when they’re sitting for a long period.
+People don’t have to continually twist their bodies when they’re sitting for a long period.

 Clearly, many architects of legislative chambers know something that most meeting planners don’t.

 Room sets correlate with the level of democracy